Rezenders/mas_uav/singleUAV/README.md

 ## Hardware in the loop

-The hardware in the loop was tested using a beaglebone black but it should work with other armv7 boards.
+The hardware in the loop was tested using a raspbery pi 3 model B but it should work with other armv7 boards.

 [balenaOS](https://www.balena.io/os/#download) is used as Operating System, you must download it and install before running this project.